bridge information

 back

-The WHEELING Bridge
+The Wheeling Bridge

 World Guide #14-26-03

-Established in 1813 and named in honor of John Gibson, Governor of Indiana Territory, this county is located in Southwestern Indiana where Princeton is the County Seat.
+Established in 1813 and named in honor of John Gibson, Governor of the Indiana Territory, this county is located in Southwestern Indiana where Princeton is the County Seat.

 Gibson County originally had six (6) covered bridges.
 Today it has two (2) remaining.